jjmacky/lm-toolkit/docs/prompt_dictionary/few_shot/kate.md

     - [DATE]
 ```

-We can also follow the approach of Liu et al. in their paper by selecting random examples rather than the k nearest.
+We can also select random examples rather than the k nearest as a baseline against which to compare.
 Here, again this results in a response with many incorrectly masked fields.
 ```yaml
 - Immunization_Certification:
   individuals: